Solar Photovoltaic Assessment with Large Language Model: Simulation Results and Analysis

 The fine-tuned PVAL demonstrates superior performance compared to the prompted PVAL across most metrics and geographical regions, as shown in Table \ref{tab:results_gpt}.
 The fine-tuned model achieves the highest accuracy in five out of six regions studied.
 Fine-tuning significantly improves precision, recall, and F1-scores for solar panel detection across multiple regions, including Santa Ana (CA), Seattle (WA), Tempe (AZ), and Orlando (FL).
 For instance, the fine-tuned model achieved a F1-score of 97.52\% in Orlando, compared to 92.42\% by the prompted approach, representing a clear advantage.

 The fine-tuned PVAL not only surpasses the prompted counterpart but also outperforms traditional benchmark models.
-We take Santa Ana as an example, as shown in Table \ref{tab:res_all}, highlighting the impact of domain adaptation on the specialized task of solar panel detection.
+We take Santa Ana as an example, as shown in Table \ref{tab:res_all}, highlighting the impact of domain adaptation on the specialized task of solar panel detection. { { Furthermore, Table~\ref{tab:ce-loss-var} reports the test cross-entropy loss averaged over three independent runs.
+The fine-tuned PVAL achieves the lowest loss (0.12 ± 0.02), clearly outperforming all baseline methods.
+This result underscores both the robustness and efficiency of the proposed framework.} }

 The fine-tuned PVAL model achieves remarkable results, including a solar F1-score of 82.87\% and a weighted average F1-score of 94.96\%.
 Additionally, it attains an impressive solar recall of 99.15\%, demonstrating its ability to detect solar panels with near-perfect completeness.
 These metrics make fine-tuned PVAL the best-performing model, showcasing the effectiveness of leveraging a fine-tuned LLM for solar panel detection tasks.